tdkr/tdkr.github.io/_posts/2019-01-08-file-metadata.markdown

 date:   2019-01-08 14:53:57 +0800
 tag:
   - windows
-  - iphone
+  - iPhone
-excerpt_separator: Inconsistent Metadata handling for livephotos
+excerpt_separator: Inconsistent metadata handling for live photos
 ---

 The videos and photos take with iPhone live photos on the same date are organized in different timeline stories when import to windows photos.
-The photos seems fine but the videos are totally mess up.
+The photos seem fine but the videos are totally mess up.
-It seems these metadata are the causes:
+It seems these metadata tags are the causes:
 QuickTime:CreationDate, QuickTime:CreateDate, QuickTime:MediaCreateDate, QuickTime:TrackCreateDate

 With exiftool you can modify the metadata of the broken files.